 Including ads on your blog is a popular choice for making money, especially among newer bloggers.
 The trick is getting enough traffic to get onto a premium ad network.

 For example, my blog runs ads from Monumetric, which requires at least 10,000 monthly page views to qualify.
-My big blog goal for 2020 is to get enough pageviews for Mediavine, which is a rung up on the ad network ladder.
+My big blog goal is to get enough pageviews for Mediavine, which is a rung up on the ad network ladder.

 Affiliate marketing is another way to make money blogging.
 Basically, it means recommending other company’s products or services but it’s less direct than sponsored posts.